ONSdigital/application-profile/README.md

 We are building a series of JSON-LD contexts to support the publication of our statistical data.
 The draft context is currently [here](./ons_context_v0.1.json), and we will be improving the context and ensuring conformation to the object model as described earlier.

+### Connected Open Graph Statistics (COGS) namespace

+We have extended several dcat classes and properties to better represent the statistical data publication lifecycle.
+The COGS namespace also addresses a few gaps within the catalogue metadata management in dcterms.
+You can find the ontology [here](./cogs-vocab.ttl).

+TODO: Add the COGS namespace and its hosting to http://www.ons.gov.uk/ns.

 ### HTTP verbs and their applicability to our objects

 We use the standard HTTP verbs to interact with our objects.
 Not all verbs are applicable to all objects, nor are all accessible publicly.
 We are still working out the business logic of mandatory and optional fields, and how to curate the namespace available to the ID of objects.